bendalton/mura-coldbox-plugin/README.md

 4. Add the content object to a region on your page (I have a 'main content region' configured that I use) and publish the page.

-5. Install and configure the Meld URL Interceptor Plugin with an interceptor configuration like follows:
+5. Install and configure the Meld URL Interceptor Plugin with an interceptor configuration with the xml below:

+6. Reload the application and visit http://example.com/coldbox/ and add any event to the end of the url.

-<?xml version="1.0" encoding="UTF-8"?>
+`<?xml version="1.0" encoding="UTF-8"?>
 <intercept>
 	<name>Coldbox Intercept</name>
 	<package>ColdboxIntercept</package>